lmweber/nnSVG/README.md

 Alternatively, the inputs can also be provided as a numeric matrix of normalized and transformed counts (e.g. log-transformed normalized counts, also known as logcounts) and a numeric matrix of spatial coordinates.

-## Workflow
+## Example workflow

-An example workflow is provided in the package vignette from [Bioconductor](https://bioconductor.org/packages/nnSVG) and shown here in short form.
+A short example workflow is shown below.
+This is a modified version of the full tutorial available in the package vignette from [Bioconductor](https://bioconductor.org/packages/nnSVG).
+A direct link to the tutorial / package vignette is available [here](https://bioconductor.org/packages/release/bioc/vignettes/nnSVG/inst/doc/nnSVG.html)).

 **Load packages**